kflagg/kflagg.github.io/_pages/research.md

 point patterns, how to design sampling plans to observe point pattern data, and fitting point process models to incompletely-observed point patterns.

-I currently work in industry and a note actively pursuing academic research.
+I currently work in industry and am not actively pursuing academic research.
 However, if my work helps you, I would love to hear from you!
 I am also interested in peer-reviewing manuscripts.